cenicero/CSC427-Blockchain-w22/README.md

 1. Clone the repository to your machine
 2. In a terminal, cd into the repository
 3. Install all of the node dependencies using `npm install`
 4. Set up a .env file.
 The .env should contain three environment variables: `IP=<IP>`, `PORT=<port>` and `FOLDER_NAME=<name of a folder in the repo to hold blockchain info>`.
 For the folder name one, you will want to create a new folder as well.
-There is also an option env variable you may want to set up if you want to run the main program twice at the same time: `BACKUP_PORT=<second port>`
+There is also an optional environment variable you may want to set up if you want to run two processes of the main program at the same time: `BACKUP_PORT=<second port>`
 5. Run the program by using `node blockchain_node.js`

 ## Files